-As a part of his post-doctoral studies, Doron has evaluated the efficiency of innovative models for fostering initiative, resourcefulness, and self-esteem among children and adolescents.
+As a part of his post-doctoral studies, Doron evaluated the efficiency of innovative models for fostering initiative, resourcefulness, and self-esteem among children and adolescents.

-In 2014, he has published his first book “Life in an Amusement Park”, which deals with self-actualization in the new world.
+In 2014, he published his first book “Life in an Amusement Park”, which deals with self-actualization in the new world.
 In 2019, he published his second book, the best-seller “Let’s Think It Over: Parenting and Education in the 21st century”.

 Dr. Doron’s postdoctoral studies and the models validated in them are the backbone of the SEISEI method, as well as for the lectures and workshops that focus on developing human resources and senior management in companies and organizations.